mx-2/3d-fix/Risen3/README.md

 6. Import the modified profile file.

 #####Changelog:
+- v1.1: Added some missing shaders and added configuration
-- v0.1: Initial work in progress release
+- v1.0: Initial release

 #####Credits:
 - bo3b for explaining the basics of shader fixing